Zoo Technology AAS

 Students’ academic program requirements include a grade of “C” or higher in the applied zoo animal management courses (ZOO 114, ZOO 116, ZOO 126, ZOO 216 and ZOO 226), and the initial, general college-level biology course (equivalent to BIO 111 or higher).
 Students not meeting this requirement will be considered unsuccessful, will be unable to progress in the Zoo Technology curriculum, and will need to reapply to the program for the following academic year.

 You must apply for readmission to the Zoo Technology program by submitting a Zoo Technology program supplemental application.
-The deadline for re-applying is the same as for first-time applicants.
+Students may apply or re-apply at any time.
+Successful applicants will need to begin the core program courses in Fall semester.

 - If you have been unsuccessful in the Zoo Technology program, you may be readmitted only once.